espressif/esp-idf/docs/en/api-guides/build-system-cmake.rst

   Building is incremental so if no source files or configuration has changed since the last build, nothing will be done.
 - ``idf.py clean`` will "clean" the project by deleting build output files from the build directory, forcing a "full rebuild" the next time the project is built.
 Cleaning doesn't delete CMake configuration output and some other files.
 - ``idf.py fullclean`` will delete the entire "build" directory contents.
 This includes all CMake configuration output.
 The next time the project is built, CMake will configure it from scratch.
 Note that this option recursively deletes *all* files in the build directory, so use with care.
 Project configuration is not deleted.
-- ``idf.py reconfigure`` re-runs CMake_ even if it doesn't seem to need re-running.
-This isn't necessary during normal usage, but can be useful after adding/removing files from the source tree.
 - ``idf.py flash`` will automatically build the project if necessary, and then flash it to an ESP32.
 The ``-p`` and ``-b`` options can be used to set serial port name and flasher baud rate, respectively.
 - ``idf.py monitor`` will display serial output from the ESP32.
 The ``-p`` option can be used to set the serial port name.
 Type ``Ctrl-]`` to exit the monitor.
 See :doc:`/get-started/idf-monitor` for more details about using the monitor.